ducksouplab/deploy-ducksoup/tutorial/server-configuration.md

 ## Step 3: Nginx & SSL Configuration (Reverse Proxy)

 Because our applications run in Docker containers on different internal ports (e.g., DuckSoup on 8100, oTree on 8180), we use Nginx to catch standard web traffic and route it to the correct container securely.

-Choose **ONE** of the paths below based on how your infrastructure handles SSL certificates.
+Choose **ONE** of the paths A or B below based on how your infrastructure handles SSL certificates.

 ### ──────────────────────────────────────────────────